Current Board Officers

 Fredericka has served as a Special Emphasis Program Manager both within a program component and at the National level.
 She has also performed as an EEO Counselor, Mediator, Team Leader, Trainer, Facilitator, and other assorted duties.
 Fredericka has received several Meritorious Service Awards over her career along with numerous Certificates of Appreciation and was awarded an Army coin for her diligent work with the Army in the performance of her duties as the Acting Family Advocacy Program Manager.
 Fredericka is passionate about her work and loves what she does.
 Fredericka is proud that she grew up as a “BIA Brat” living on 5 different Indian Reservations and attending Bureau funded schools.

-Freddie has been a Federal employee for over 29 years working at the Department of the Army, Department of Agriculture, Department of the Interior, Environmental Protection Agency, and currently at the Department of the Interior Headquarters in Washington, DC.
-She has served in a variety of positions but her current role is her true passion serving as a Youth Coordinator helping native youth to locate employment during the summer and all year round.
+Freddie has been a Federal employee for over 29 years working at the Department of the Army, Department of Agriculture, Department of the Interior, Environmental Protection Agency, and recently retired from the Department of the Interior Headquarters in Washington, DC.
+She has served in a variety of positions but her last role was her true passion serving as a Youth Coordinator helping native youth to locate employment during the summer and all year round.
 She has a degree in Human Services. and is a Lifetime and Founding Board Member of SAIGE.